ericf/express-handlebars/README.md

 app.listen(3000);
 ```

-The `main` layout can then access these precompiled partials via the `template`
+The `main` layout can then access these precompiled partials via the `templates`
 local, and render them like this:

 ```handlebars